prashantyadav1397/Node-Notes/Readme.md

 # Node JS Runtime - with Express JS and Mongo DB

-Node JS is a JavaScript runtime built on google's v8 javascript engine which allows user to run JavaScript outside the browser without having the restrictinos seen in browser
+Node JS is a JavaScript runtime built on google's v8 javascript engine which allows user to run JavaScript outside the browser without having the restrictions seen in browser

 > Node JS = ( v8 ( JavaScript ) )